 Easy ways to shine in interviews

-Sweaty palms, a rapid heartbeat and a knot in your stomach… no one enjoys a job interview, but often the same goes for the people asking the questions - a day spent interviewing can be stressful and tiring.
+Sweaty palms, a rapid heartbeat, and a knot in your stomach… No one enjoys a job interview, but often the same goes for the people asking the questions - a day spent interviewing can be stressful and tiring.
 Here's how putting yourself in your interviewer's shoes can help you land the job you want.

 Make yourself memorable (for the right reasons)

 Someone who is keen and knows their stuff can really help lift the day.
-Enthusiasm, initiative and a can-do attitude can often compensate for a lack of experience or lower scores in other areas.
+Enthusiasm, initiative and a can-do attitude often compensate for a lack of experience too.

 Be sure to check out the company website, do a Google search and try to get a sense of current priorities, likely challenges and future plans.

 Ask a couple of questions which will show your understanding of the company and help you find out more about the role.